Restaurant-style guacamole is super simple to make at home! 2 ripe avocados + a few ingredients and you have the perfect Mexican appetizer!

 But restaurant-style guacamole is seriously simple to make at home!

-Tips for Making Guacamole
+Tips for making guacamole

-You don’t need a Molcajete to make restaurant-style guacamole at home, but a mortar and pestle is pretty key.
 The rough edges of the mortar are perfect for grinding your garlic and spices into a beautifully fragrant paste.

 Keep smashing the avocados until they reach the texture that you prefer.
 My family enjoys it fairly chunky, but sometimes we want it nice and smooth.
 There's no wrong way to do it!